What Is Parvovirus? Symptoms, Treatment, & Prevention

 What is parvovirus?

-“Young dogs primarily affected are usually less than 6 months old, but any unvaccinated dogs can become infected,” she explains.
+“Young dogs primarily affected are usually less than 6 months old, but any unvaccinated dogs can become infected,” Dr. Shapard explains.

 What are the symptoms of parvovirus?

-“CPV affects all dogs regardless of breed, but increased risks were found in Rottweiler, Doberman Pinscher, Labrador Retriever, American Staffordshire Terrier, and Arctic sled breeds,” says Dr. Shapard.
-A 2010 study even found that purebred dogs were more at risk than mixed breed dogs.
+“CPV affects all dogs regardless of breed, but an increased risks were found in Rottweiler, Doberman Pinscher, Labrador Retriever, American Staffordshire Terrier, and Arctic sled breeds,” says Dr. Shapard.

 How is parvovirus treated?

-“Intravenous fluid therapy is the most common and most important method of treatment for dogs infected with CPV,” explains Dr. Shapard.
+“Intravenous fluid therapy is the most common and one of the most important methods of treatment for dogs infected with CPV,” explains Dr. Shapard.
+This is because they can become severely dehydrated very quickly from losing fluids when they are vomiting and having diarrhea.

-Additional supportive care will be recommended by your vet, based on what your dog is experiencing.
+Additional supportive care will be recommended by your vet based on your dog’s symptoms and needs.

-“This includes pain relief therapy, glucose and electrolytes therapy, anti-nausea and gastroprotectant therapy, antibiotics if secondary bacterial infection is suspected, appetite stimulant when indicated, and nutritional therapy,” says Dr. Shapard.
+“This can include (but is not limited to) pain relief therapy, glucose and electrolytes therapy, anti-nausea and gastroprotectant therapy, antibiotics if secondary bacterial infection is suspected, protein-replacement therapy, appetite stimulants when indicated, and nutritional therapy,” says Dr. Shapard.

-If your dog has CPV, they will likely need to be hospitalized.
-The survival rate, however, is higher for hospitalized cases.
+If your dog has CPV, they will likely need to be hospitalized, as intensive therapy in hospital greatly increases the survival rate.

 How can parvovirus be prevented?

-The good news is, CPV can be prevented and the parvo vaccine is considered a core vaccine and is a requirement according to the AAHA (American Animal Hospital Association).
+The good news is CPV can be prevented by vaccination.
+The parvo vaccine is considered a core vaccine and is a requirement according to the AAHA (American Animal Hospital Association).

 Puppies should be vaccinated as early as six weeks of age and will need vaccines every two to four weeks until they reach 16 weeks old.